dual-balanced-ternary/dual-balanced-ternary/README.md

 **explanation**

-it's more or less a wrapper of complex numbers, that's all
 jump my shoddy English docs if reads Chinese...
+it's more or less a wrapper of complex numbers, that's all about it
 visiting the live version is a good idea, hope it won't crash:
 <http://docview.cnodejs.net/projects/ternary/ternary-calculator/index.html?html>

-the `&` mark in number is nessesary, `&` even represents '5&5'.
+the `&` mark in a number is nessesary, `&` also represents '5&5'.
-calculator takes input string in somthing like S-exression wrapped with '[]'.
+the calculator takes in string in a string in S-exression but wrapped with '[]'.
-or you may import the methods to a script and then run it.
+or you may import the methods in a script and then run it.
 I didn't test the methods throughly, but seems fine by now.

 usage
 --

-I wrote it on CoffeeScript, you kown that if you have written coffee..
+it's CoffeeScript. you mao kown what to do if you know coffee..
-`ternary = require './operations'`, or put it in `<script src='operations.coffee' type='text/coffeescript'>`,
+`ternary = require './operations'` while in the same directory.
+or put it in `<script src='operations.coffee' type='text/coffeescript'>`,
-then use a 'coffee-script.js' script to run it, just like I did,
+then use a 'coffee-script.js' script to invoke, just like what I did,
-read the source of `index.html` for more detail.
+you can read the source of `index.html` for more detail.

 or, use coffee to compile it, for example, on Ubuntu(not sure for details):